← All Work

 Research

-I was one of three researchers on this initiative, conducting ethnographic observations of device upgrades across seven T-Mobile retail stores (in Washington and Illinois) in December 2022.
-We observed 5 customers and interviewed 8 Mobile Experts across locations ranging from mall flagship stores to neighborhood shops.
+I co-led ethnographic research across seven T-Mobile retail stores in Washington and Illinois in December 2022.
+We observed 5 customers and interviewed 8 Mobile Experts in settings ranging from mall flagship stores to neighborhood shops.

-The journey mapping revealed eight distinct phases where trust was either built or broken, from initial contact through the third bill cycle.
-We identified that billing transparency wasn't a feature to add — it was a thread that needed to run through every phase of the customer and employee experience.
+The journey map surfaced eight phases where trust was gained or lost, showing that billing transparency needed to be a thread woven through every phase of the customer and employee experience.

 Project 4: Accessibility Journey Map Framework